tferr/ASA/Notes.md

     pointing to respective section of the [manual](http://fiji.sc/Sholl_Analysis)
   * Added _Cf.
 Segmentation_, that allow users to confirm which phase of the image is being sampled.
 This should help inexperienced users to make sure they are measuring neuronal processes and not the interstitial spaces between them.
-It is perplexing how such blunder can escape [peer-review](http://www.ncbi.nlm.nih.gov/pubmed/24485871).
-Puzzling enough, a tiny fraction of the time spent trying to tuck away such embarrassment would have allowed the authors to read the [documentation](http://fiji.sc/Sholl_Analysis) ad nauseam

 ####Version 3.4.0 (January 2014)
   * Guesses which of the normalization methods (semi-log or log-log) is the most